henrytongv/hackaton/README.md

 - The backend server app, should run anywhere java runs.
 For this demo we are using Google Cloud Run
 - The frontend web, this is what we used to demo the account creation from a web browser

+## The backend server
+It is a private process that creates a new Hedera account and returns its data to the calller Desktop App, both the Desktop App and the Fronted App internally call this service

 ## The Desktop App
 It is a simple window that shows you your new Hedera account ready to be used in testnet

-## The backend server
-It is a private process that creates a new Hedera account and returns its data to the calller Desktop App

 ## The frontned
 Simple html web to allow the user to create a Hedera account from any web browser